Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The strongest travel eSIM for Nigeria is whichever brand rides MTN, Airtel, Glo or 9mobile with the broadest verified reach for your route, honest fair use terms, working hotspot, and a data line that stays steady once you leave Lagos for the south-east or the north.
+HelloRoam is Simscanner's top-ranked travel eSIM for Nigeria, with the cheapest sourced entry we tracked from $6.49.
 Nigeria does enforce SIM registration: the Nigerian Communications Commission requires identity capture, and a short-stay visitor presents the passport bio-data page and visa rather than a National Identification Number.
 Mobile data leans on 4G, with 5G still thin and clustered in a handful of cities.
 Weigh the brands in the ranking below.

 The ranking